 When working with ADM, you use the following elements to identify your servers, your app, and the destinations for your messages.
 Each of these works together to help ensure that your data belongs to you alone.

 Registration ID.
 A registration ID identifies a unique instance of your app, running on a specific device, registered to a specific user.
 When it is first installed on a given device, your app requests a registration ID from ADM, as described in Integrate your app.
 Your servers use the registration ID to direct messages to the correct device/user.
-Note that if the user uninstalls then re-installs your app on the same device, your app’s registration ID might change.
+If the user uninstalls then re-installs your app on the same device, your app's registration ID might change.

 API key.
 An API key is metadata that ADM uses to differentiate between your app and other apps on a given device.
 The API key is assigned to you by Amazon; see Obtain credentials for details.

 OAuth Client Credentials.
 Your client credentials are two pieces of data: a "client identifier" and a "client secret" value.
 These credentials are assigned to you by Amazon; see Obtain credentials for details.
 Your servers use both pieces of these credentials in their requests to obtain access tokens.

 Access Token.
 An access token is short-lived metadata that confirms your server's identity to ADM, so that you can send messages.
 Your servers obtain their access tokens by providing your client credentials in a request call to ADM Servers.
 When one of your servers requests an access token, the response to that request includes both the access token and its lifespan in seconds.
 See Request an access token for more information.

 Table 1: ADM identifiers & credentials